jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm19.md

 #### v.11
 >By them is your servant warned; in keeping them there is great reward.

 Is this not true faith?
 Faith demands belief in His existence—implying the truthfulness of His word—and the expectation that God rewards those who earnestly seek Him.
-See [[Hebrews11#v 6]].
+See [Hebrews 11:6](Hebrews11#v.6).
 #jj

 #### v.14